-During normal operation, the total water flow rate in the PA system (water flow through the cooling towers) for two reactor units is $300000 \text{ m}^3/\text{hour}$.
+During normal operation, the total water flow rate in the PA system (i.e. water flow through the cooling towers) for two reactor units is 300000 m/hour.
 The design of water catchers accepted for the cooling towers is capable to reduce the carryover of droplets to 0.002% of the total flow rate at the cooling tower.
-The annual average water loss resulting from evaporation and carryover in the cooling towers shall not exceed 4630 m3/hour (for two reactor units).
+The annual average water loss resulting from evaporation and carryover in the cooling towers shall not exceed 4630 m/hour (for two reactor units).

-The annual average total amount of regular fresh water makeup shall not exceed 2,54 m^3 /second (for two reactor units).
+The annual average total amount of regular fresh water makeup shall not exceed 2.54 $\text{m}^3$ /second (for two reactor units).